Croatia Airlines

-Croatia Airlines Ltd. is the state-owned flag carrier airline of Croatia.
-Its headquarters are in Buzin near Zagreb, the capital, and operates domestic and international services mainly to European destinations.
+Croatia Airlines Ltd. is the flag carrier of Croatia.
+Its headquarters are in the Zagreb neighborhood of Buzin and operates domestic and international services mainly to European destinations.
 Its main hub is Zagreb International Airport with focus cities being Dubrovnik, Split, and Zadar.
 Since November 2004, the airline has been a member of Star Alliance.

 History

 Early years

-The airline was established on June 1991 with no planes and already with poor economic prospects.
+The airline was established in June 1991 with no planes and already with poor economic prospects.
 Later in 1991, Croatia Airlines signed an agreement with Adria Airways which allowed it to lease a McDonnell Douglas MD-82 to commence domestic jet services between Zagreb and Split.
 Croatia Airlines acquired three Boeing 737s from Lufthansa and became a member of the International Air Transport Association (IATA).
 As the flag carrier of newly independent Croatia, the airline launched its first international service on 5 April 1992, from Zagreb to Frankfurt.

 In 1993, two new ATR 42s and two more 737s joined the fleet and representative offices were opened in several European cities and the company bought the travel agency Obzor to organize travel packages for groups and individuals.
 By 1994, Croatia Airlines had welcomed its millionth passenger.
 Later that year, Pope John Paul II flew the airline on a trip to Croatia.

 In 1995, another ATR 42 was welcomed, as was the two millionth passenger.
 In 1996, Croatia Airlines became the first airline to fly to Sarajevo after the Bosnian War.
 In 1997, the airline's first Airbus A320 arrived and was named Rijeka.
 In 1998, another first plane of a new type arrived when the airline's first Airbus A319 joined the fleet.
 This airplane was named Zadar.
 In the same year, Croatia Airlines became a member of the Association of European Airlines (AEA).
 By 1999, two more Airbus jets had arrived and Croatia Airlines started selling the Boeing part of their fleet.
 The airline flew its five millionth passenger.